container-images/container-image-template/README.md

 Note: default distro is `fedora-26-x86_64` and default version is `2.4`

+## Generated Files

+It is highly recommended that generated files are not stored in Github repos.
+Even thought this may be a matter of personal preference, we feel that storing lots of generated combinations of Dockerfile and other files and regenerating them on every commit is not the best approach.
+The exception to this is the readme file which, if templated, should be present in the repo in at least one generated combination to provide useful help for newcomers/contributors.

 ## Automatic Building on Docker Hub

 To setup an automated Docker Hub build for a repo that uses distgen, you need to include `hooks/pre_build`.
 This script makes sure that a certain configuration is rendered on Docker Hub prior to the build itself by using distgen in container in the `pre_build` stage.